Private Company Salary Structures

 Who are Pay Plans designed for?

-Private life science and tech companies, typically with fewer than 200 employees, that are making compensation decisions without a formal structure in place.
+Private life science and tech companies, typically with fewer than 200 employees, who are making compensation decisions without a formal structure in place.

 At what stage should a company build a Pay Plan?